The Robert Redford Conservancy for Southern California Sustainability

 About Us

-Mission The Redford Conservancy builds local capacity for environmental justice and climate resilience through strategic collaboration between students, faculty, and partners through the power of interconnection and the power of community.
+Mission: The Redford Conservancy builds capacity for environmental justice and climate resilience through partnerships and collaboration between students, faculty, and community.

-Pitzer College Core Values We amplify the core values of Pitzer College, including environmental sustainability, interdisciplinarity, social responsibility, and student engagement.
+Pitzer College Core Values: We amplify the core values of Pitzer College, including environmental sustainability, interdisciplinarity, social responsibility, intercultural understanding, and student engagement.

 what we do